Protagonist (Persona 3): Design and characterization

 Akira Ishida voiced the protagonist in this Japanese adaptation.
 He noted that since he was presented with the roles of both Pharos and the protagonist, recording the scene of the protagonist's initial meeting with Pharos was something he enjoyed.
 In the English version of Persona 3 the role of both the protagonist and Ryoji is taken by Yuri Lowenthal.
 As with his previous role as protagonist of the Digital Devil Saga games, Lowenthal did not have extensive dialogue lines.
 His main task was shouting out the names of Personas: localization editor Yu Namba was initially worried about his performance, but Lowenthal managed to pronounce the names correctly.
 He attributed this to his love for Dungeons & Dragons.

 Persona 3 Portable has the option to play as a female character.
 This selection alters some aspects of the story: the first Persona gained by the Protagonist, Orpheus, has a different appearance; Igor's assistant in the Velvet Room, Elizabeth, can be replaced with a male equivalent named Theodore.
 In making of this version of the protagonist, the staff aimed for a character whose new traits in comparison to the male would be new features for returning gamers as well as attract the female demographic.
 Designing her was challenging due to similarities with Rise Kujikawa and Mitsuru Kirijo.
 As result, the final design employs a less beautiful appearance.
 As they aimed for a beautiful design, Atlus asked the development team what kind of weapon a girl should wield.
-There were responses saying that girls look cute when they are brandishing about a massive weapon, or that so long as it looked cool it was good, so we went with the naginata.
+There were responses saying that "girls look cute when they are brandishing about a massive weapon", or that "so long as it looked cool it was good", so they gave her a naginata.
 Additionally, the naginata was meant to contrast the male protagonist's Japanese sword.
-The inclusion of the female protagonist was made thanks to the Portable's system as well as the fact that the narrative allowed them to easily pick any characters without major changes.
+While Persona games past Persona 3 have never include a female protagonist due to workload concerns, it was possible in Persona 3 Portable due to the circumstances of the rerelease's development, as well as the narrative allowing them to change the protagonist's gender without any other major changes.